LONDON: A new horrific aspect of air pollution that can blind people, mainly the middle-aged and the elderly.

-A team from various universities and scientific institutes in the United Kingdom and the United States have studied 116,000 people since 2006.
+A team from various universities and scientific institutes in the United Kingdom and the United States has studied 116,000 people since 2006.
 These include people of different ages and regions.
 All were told that if a doctor diagnosed a macular degeneration in their eyes, they should report it immediately.
 However, during this time, the eyes of more than 52,000 people were also continuously examined.
 The thickness of their retina was increased, and their eyes were also examined.

-However, experts say that there is still time for us to control air pollution from our cities and countries so that these health problems can be significantly reduced.
+However, experts say there is still time for us to control air pollution from our cities and countries so that these health problems can be significantly reduced.